johnwesterman/illumio_core/CERTIFICATE.md

 ### Certificates with passwords

-The Illumio platform expects private keys and certificates without passwords.
+**The Illumio platform expects private keys and certificates without passwords**.
 If you have a certificate or private key with a password you will need to remove the password before using.

 To extract the password from a PEM file using OpenSSL, you can use the following command: